KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 float new_rotation = props.rotation + constants.rotate_speed * timer::time_step::get_fixed_delta_time();
 ```

-When player jumps, we need to reset the rotation so character will be straight again before rotating back down.
-Also we don’t want character to rotate forever, so we’ll apply a `max_angle` limit.
+When the player jumps, reset the rotation so that the character is straight again before rotating downwards once more.

+Also, apply a `max_angle` limit to prevent excessive rotation.

 ```
 // If jump button is tapped, reset rotation,